 The recipe below is pretty simple, and I believe that’s how split pea soup should be.
 Although I’ve made it intermittently throughout the year, this really is a perfect cold-weather dish.
 Just add garlic bread and salad, and you’ll be dancing to the dinner table.

 - 1 cup dried split peas

 - ¼ tsp paprika

-1. Combine split peas, lentils, water, and soup powder in a large pot and bring to a boil.
-Turn heat down to low and simmer, partially covered, for 35 minutes.
+1. Combine split peas, lentils, and water in a large pot and bring to a boil.
+Reduce heat to low and simmer, partially covered, for 35 minutes.

 2. When the 35 minutes are up, add onion, garlic, carrots, paprika, and salt.
 Simmer for another 20 minutes (fully covered now), or until a knife passes easily through the carrots.